microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 | __quantum__rt__bigint_equal       | `i1(%BigInt*, %BigInt*)`       | Returns true if the two big integers are equal, false otherwise. |
 | __quantum__rt__bigint_greater     | `i1(%BigInt*, %BigInt*)`       | Returns true if the first big integer is greater than the second, false otherwise. |
 | __quantum__rt__bigint_greater_eq  | `i1(%BigInt*, %BigInt*)`       | Returns true if the first big integer is greater than or equal to the second, false otherwise. |

+In all cases other than `reference` and `unreference`, if a `%BigInt*` parameter is null, a runtime failure should occur.

 ### Tuples and User-Defined Types